mydemons2354/AmethystDB/README.md

 ```

 > [!NOTE]
 > This project is not in any way related to [PrismarineDB](https://github.com/Azalea-Essentials/PrismarineDB).
-It just has a similar name
+It just has a similar coding thing.
 >